honeycombio/refinery/config.md

 APIKey is the API key used to send Refinery's logs to Honeycomb.

-It is recommended that you create a separate team and key for Refinery logs.
+It is recommended that you create a separate team and key for Refinery telemetry.

 - Not eligible for live reload.
 - Type: `string`